estebanwasinger/dataweave-playground/README.md

 ## How to generate a runnable jar to use directly

+* This runnable jar can be generated once and used multiple times
-* To generate runnable runnable jar, execute the following command:
+* To generate runnable jar, execute the following command:

 ```
 mvn clean package
 ```
 * dataweave-playground-1.0-SNAPSHOT-runnable.jar will be generated under /target folder
-* Directly run dataweave-playground-1.0-SNAPSHOT-runnable.jar to use dataweave playground
+* Directly run dataweave-playground-1.0-SNAPSHOT-runnable.jar and use dataweave playground for developing DataWeave scripts.